 (1).Arca subcrenata Lischke.: It is commonly known as Scapharca subcrenata, or Máo Hān, Máo Gé, Xiě Bàng, a species of the Scapharca genus, the Arcidae family of the Taxodonta order.
 The shell is oblong and ovoid, solid and thick, the shell length is about 54 mm, the height is about 46 mm, the two shells are extremely expanded, the width is 3/4-4/5, the right shell is slightly smaller than the left shell, the two ends of the dorsal side are slightly angular, the top of the shell is slightly forward, the distance between the top of the two shells is medium.
 The shell surface radiating rib 30-35, rib convex more dense, small square nodules, more obvious on the left shell.
 The shell surface is covered with a tan fuzzy-like shell skin, the skin is often easy to wear off, making the shell surface often white.
 The inner surface of the shell is white or grayish-yellow, and the edges have teeth and grooves corresponding to the radial ribs of the shell.
 Hinge part straight, hinge teeth about 50, the middle small and dense; The sides are large and sparsely spaced.
 The anterior obturator marks were slightly horseshoe-shaped and the posterior obturator marks were oval.

-Ecological environment: It lives in the intertidal zone to the depth of 4~20 meters sediment seabed, prefer slightly freshwater inflow near the estuary.
-Marine economic shellfish, distributed in the western Pacific Northeast Asia, the coast of China.
-In China, it is distributed from the Yalu River in the north to Guangxi in the south.
+Ecological environment: It lives in the intertidal zone to the depth of 4~20 meters sediment seabed, it prefers slightly freshwater inflow near the estuary.
+Marine economic shellfish, distributes in the western Pacific Northeast Asia, the coast of China.
+In China, it mainly distributes from the Yalu River in the north to Guangxi in the south.
 Laizhou Bay, Bohai bay, Liaodong bay, Haizhou bay, and other shallow-water resources are particularly rich.
 Edible shellfish with higher vitamin B12 content.

 Trait identification: The shell is short and broad, 2~4.5 cm long, 1.5~4 cm wide, radiating 30 to 34 ribs, with nodules on the ribs, and covered by a hairy shell, about 50 hinge teeth.